kaitoqueiroz/laravel-tasks/README.md

 ### 6. Get all customers with an active subscription and with at least one paid order

 Do a GET Request to [http://localhost/api/customers/active-subscription-and-paid-order](http://localhost/api/customers/active-subscription-and-paid-order) or just access with the browser

+## Deliveries

+### 7. Create deliveries when an order is set to paid

+Do a PUT Request to [http://localhost/api/orders/set-to-paid/<ORDER_ID>](http://localhost/api/orders/set-to-paid/<ORDER_ID>) and it will set the order to paid and automatically creates a new Delivery.

+### 8. Export deliveries to CSV

+Do a GET Request to [http://localhost/api/deliveries/export-csv](http://localhost/api/deliveries/export-csv) or just access with the browser.